 All expenditures must be allowable, allocable, and reasonable in accordance with the applicable federal cost principles.

-Refer to the following applicable federal cost principles for more information:

-- Federal Acquisition Regulation (FAR) Part 31 for For-Profit entities; and - 2 CFR Part 200 Subpart E Cost Principles for all other non-federal entities.
+Pursuant to 2 CFR 910.352, the cost principles in the Federal Acquisition Regulations (48 CFR 31.2) apply to for-profit entities.
+The cost principles contained in 2 CFR Part 200, Subpart E apply to all entities other than for-profits.